During this unprecedented period, we’re all spending a lot of time at home.

 You’ve heard and read so much about the importance of staying connected with friends and families via text, phone calls, and video chats.
 However, work connections are equally as important.
 You aren’t alone in missing those brief talks at a co-worker’s desk or that five-minute break to grab a cup of coffee with a colleague.

 Take a couple of minutes to reach out by text, email, phone, or video chat, and make sure your department/team is doing the same so that you feel supported and connected to the people you work with.

 Whether you’re reaching out to your family, friend, or to a co-worker, don’t rely solely on email or text.
 A phone call or video chat now and again can help both of your days.

 Your company or your friends may already use these, but if you’re new to video chatting apps and programs, here are three names to remember with helpful links for more information:

 It never fails.
 When your schedule and your surroundings change, it seems as if your sleep cycle changes as well.
 Making a commitment to good habits regarding bedtime can make a big difference.

 By keeping your bedroom quiet, dark, relaxing, and at a comfortable temperature, you can help yourself get a good night of sleep, even during stressful times.

 Check out these simple sleep tips from the CDC, which include keeping a consistent bed time and morning routine.
 And that exercise you did earlier?
 That can also help you to fall asleep more easily.

-CDPHP can help you with everything from mental health resources to personalized programs such as Zipongo that can help you make healthier eating choices.
-This is also a great time to log in to your CDPHP member account to access CaféWell and complete activities and programs that can support your health at home.
+CDPHP can help you with everything from mental health resources to personalized programs that can help you make healthier choices.
+This is also a great time to log in to your CDPHP member account to access the CDPHP Health Hub, powered by Virgin Pulse and complete activities and programs that can support your health at home.